MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

 > [!NOTE]
 > [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] records the date and time when a consistency check was run for a database with no errors (or "clean" consistency check).
 This is known as the `last known clean check`.
 When a database is first started, this date is written to the EventLog (EventID-17573) and ERRORLOG in the following format:
 >
->`CHECKDB for database '<database>r' finished without errors on 2019-05-05 18:08:22.803 (local time).
+>`CHECKDB for database '<database>' finished without errors on 2019-05-05 18:08:22.803 (local time).
 This is an informational message only; no user action is required.`

 ## Error Reporting